sepidina/vm-install-venture/README.md

 This will produce a VM in the `venture-vm-virtualbox` directory, and a suitably named tarball containing it.

+## Some tools for manual manipulations

-## Import to VirtualBox, boot and connect
+### Import to VirtualBox, boot and connect

     bash import-boot-connect.sh

+Note that if you modify the VM, you may wish to re-export it from VirtualBox (see the source of `import-boot-connect.sh`).

+### Self-check the VM

+    bash validate-built-vm.sh

+### Package the VM

+    bash create-tgz.sh